All Episodes

 Absolutely.

-But where Georgia went to the polls to think they went to the polls thinking that they were going to vote for somebody that their delegate who went to the National Convention to represent the state of Georgia were going to be the the uh allies of Donald Trump were going to be supporters of Donald Trump.
+They went to the polls thinking that they were going to vote for somebody, that their delegate who went to the national convention to represent the state of Georgia were going to be the allies of Donald Trump.

 I'm not saying the rules were broken.

-I'm saying that the Cruz campaign definitely has always they're much more organized on the ground, especially in Georgia.
+I'm saying that the Cruz campaign definitely has always, they're much more organized on the ground, especially in Georgia.

 They know that.